B-Lach/PocketCastsKit/README.md

 ## Contributing

 > If you found a bug or have a feature request, feel free to create a pull request.

+##
+PocketCastsKit is released under the MIT license.
+[See LICENSE](https://github.com/B-Lach/PocketCastsKit/blob/develop/LICENSE) for details.